 (…existing texts…)

-An MLD shall follow the rules described in 10.3.2.14.2 (Transmitter requirements) to determine the sequence number of an individually addressed QoS Data frame belonging to a TID that is delivered to the associated MLD.
+An MLD shall follow the rules described in 10.3.2.14.2 (Transmitter requirements) to determine the sequence number of an individually addressed QoS Data frame belonging to a TID that is delivered to an(#17295) associated MLD.

-An MLD shall follow the rules as described in 10.3.2.14.3 (Receiver requirements) to discard duplicate individually addressed QoS Data frames belonging to a TID without block ack negotiation that are delivered from the associated MLD.
+An MLD shall follow the rules as described in 10.3.2.14.3 (Receiver requirements) to discard duplicate individually addressed QoS Data frames belonging to a TID without block ack negotiation that are delivered from an(#17295) associated MLD.

 An MLD shall maintain a transmit MSDU timer for each MSDU passed to the MAC through the MAC SAP.
 The transmit MSDU timer shall be started when the MSDU is passed to the MAC through the MAC SAP.
-Non-AP STAs affiliated with an non-AP MLD shall have the same dot11EDCATableMSDULifetime, and APs affiliated with an AP MLD shall have the same dot11QAPEDCATableMSDULifetime.
+Non-AP STAs affiliated with a(#16831) non-AP MLD shall have the same dot11EDCATableMSDULifetime, and APs affiliated with an AP MLD shall have the same dot11QAPEDCATableMSDULifetime.

 When A-MSDU aggregation is used, the MLD maintains a single timer for the whole A-MSDU.
 The timer is restarted each time an MSDU is added to the A-MSDU.
-The result of this procedure is that no MSDU in the A-MSDU is discarded before a period of dot11EDCATableMSDULifetime or dot11QAPEDCATableMSDULifetime has elapsed.
+The result of this procedure is that no MSDU in the A-MSDU is discarded before a period of dot11EDCATableMSDULifetime for a non-AP MLD or dot11QAPEDCATableMSDULifetime for an AP MLD has elapsed. (#16831)

 For an MLD, the frame retry count and retry limit for each MSDU or A-MSDU that belongs to a TID that requires acknowledgment is implementation specific.